Crow Terrace Poetry Trial: Poetry criticism

 The Crow Terrace Poetry Trial's surviving manuscripts provide a rare instance of self-criticism by a poet.
 Su Shi was forced to defend himself against charges for which the chief evidence was his poetry.
 The surviving records of the case include detailed commentary by Su Shi on his own poems.
-The context in which his self-commentary is made tends to emphasize the political and social criticism implied in many of his poems, which may not otherwise be so evident today (Hartman, 24).
+The context in which his self-commentary is made tends to emphasize the political and social criticism implied in many of his poems, which may not otherwise be so evident today.
 Also, Su Shi's defense relied on making a case that his sociopolitical criticism was directed toward New Policy supporters as court, and not against the emperor himself or the state itself, rather that he was fulfilling a time-honored and legally acceptable function (if not indeed a duty), in which his poetry was intended as a service toward the emperor and the state (the "imperial chariot"), intended to advise rather than illegally criticize the emperor or the dynasty (criticism of Wang Anshi and other officials was legally permissible, as such, so long as no blame appeared to be directed towards the emperor for retaining their services).

 New poetry

 Su Shi and friends continued to write poetry, despite (or perhaps encouraged by) their frequent banishment.
-Su Shi collected some of his extant works from friends, having ensured that any offending lines had been removed (Murck, 50).
+Su Shi collected some of his extant works from friends, having ensured that any offending lines had been removed.
 Some of his poetry began more and more to use such a deep and subtle allusive process that it would be difficult for those outside his group to grasp the real meaning, let alone put him back on trial.
 One of these techniques was to use rhymes from other poems; thus, alluding to lines from that poem, and also alluding to other poems which Su Shi and his friends circulated which also matched these rhymes.
-Subtle complexities of profound political dissent could then be masked under cover of seemingly innocuous lines about nature scenes in the Xiaoxiang region: indeed a set of 8 conventional scenes evolved (Murck, passim).
+Subtle complexities of profound political dissent could then be masked under cover of seemingly innocuous lines about nature scenes in the Xiaoxiang region: indeed a set of 8 conventional scenes evolved.
 These are known as the Eight Views of Xiaoxiang.